-The Elliott follows the deferral method of accounting for contributions which include donations and government grants.
+The Elliott follows the deferral method of accounting for contributions.

-Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Unrestricted contributions such as provincial subsidies and City of Guelph - Long-Term Care funding are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

 Externally restricted contributions are recognized as revenue in the year in which the related expenses are recognized.
-Contributions restricted for the purchase of buildings and equipment are deferred and amortized into revenue on a straight-line basis, at a rate corresponding with the amortization rate of the related buildings and equipment.
+Contributions restricted for the purchase of capital assets are deferred and amortized into revenue on a straight-line basis, at a rate corresponding with the amortization rate of the related buildings and equipment.